 May 19, 2017|

 While Medellín is not technically the Coffee Region, it is a great place to add in a coffee tour!
 A couple of hours outside of the city is the family-run Don Octavio Acevedo coffee plantation.
-They are happy to host any guests and take them through the coffee production with them.
-You will have a typical lunch and drink some of their delicious coffee!
+They are happy to host any guests and take them through coffee production with them.
+Enjoy a typical lunch and drink some of their delicious coffee!
 They say you haven’t truly visited Colombia without learning about their coffee production, so make sure to take advantage of this opportunity!
-Check out our Colombia Coffee Tour Package!
+This attraction is for sure one of the best things to do in Medellin if you are a fan of coffee aromas and taste.